kragen/derctuo/markdown/cyclic-fabrication-systems.md

 process, but, especially for through holes, this is unimportant.

-An EDM die can also be moved to cut out a shape as if it were an end mill, known as "orbiting"; if this is done with a die with a thread profile ("EDM tapping"), it cuts a thread into the hole it's in with the same thread pitch as the die's thread, but a larger diameter.
+An EDM die can also be moved to cut out a shape as if it were an end mill, known as “orbiting”; if this is done with a die with a thread profile (“EDM tapping”), it cuts a thread into the hole it’s in with the same thread pitch as the die’s thread, but a larger diameter.
 Small pits in the threads of the die are unimportant, as they will be covered by the orbital motion.